tudelft3d/ML_bldg_type/README.md

 # Inferring the residential building type from 3DBAG
-Master Thesis from Hoi-Kan Poon (Chris)
+Master Thesis from Hoi-Kang Poon (Chris)